mchlnix/SMB3-Foundry/manual/foundry/foundry-manual.md

 Even crazier, if you go back into that Level from the *other* Pipe, you can actually go back and forth.
 This is, because the game checks if you used the "left" or "right" of center Pipe and based on that, sends you to one Map location or the other.
 You can also set this to the way the Sky Tower in World 5 works, so the game looks at the "top" and "bottom" to determine the appropriate exit.

 This is done through something I call a Pipe-Pair Item.
 Similar to the Lock Index, this Item points to a predefined Pipe Pair using its y position.
-You can flick through them, to see where there left and right Exit leads to and even use them on multiple Overworlds, if you want.
+You can flick through them, to see where their left and right Exit leads to and even use them on multiple Overworlds, if you want.
 Again, it might be worth looking at World 7 with its many Pipe Levels and check their settings.